Club: SC Internacional | Opening: 1969 | Capacity: 47,100 seats

-Estádio Beira-Rio hardly changed over the next decades.
-It was only when it got chosen as one of the playing venues of the 2014 World Cup, that an extensive redevelopment was announced.
+Estádio Beira-Rio, soon after its opening nicknamed O Gigante, hardly changed over the next decades.
+It was only when it got chosen as one of the playing venues of the 2014 World Cup that an extensive redevelopment was announced.

-Redevelopment works started in December 2012, but got soon plagued by financing issues and consequent delays.
-Works are currently expected to be completed in late 2013.
+Works started in December 2012, but got soon plagued by financing issues and consequent delays.
+Works are currently expected to be completed in December 2013.

 During the 2014 World Cup, Estádio Beira-Rio is set to host four group matches and one round of 16 match.